OpenLiberty/docs/.github/ISSUE_TEMPLATE/open-issue-from-docs.md

 ---
-name: Open Issue from Docs
+name: Open an issue in the Docs repo
 about: Open an issue to report a problem with the docs.
 Please provide a detailed description of the issue and links to the topic where you encountered it.
 title: ''
 labels: ''